Posts

 Image

-Pt En < change language It is a shame but I kind of dropped this when I was $41\%$ done...
+Pt En It is a shame but I kind of dropped this when I was $41\%$ done...
 I hope I man up and finish this in the near future.
 After watching this video from Siraj Raval, I decided to jump right on board of the #100daysofMLcode initiative! (even though I am something like 73 days late...)
 The goal here is to devote (at least) 1h every day, for the next 100 days, to studying ML or writing code!
 According to the rules posted by Siraj, I must: Make a public pledge for this, which this post is; Make a log of everything, which this post will also be; Whenever I see something related to this #100DaysofMLCode, be supportive!
 Progress log For the day $0$ I wrote this post and spent quite some time thinking about what I will do throughout.
 I am thinking of studying several topics about ML and then writing educative posts here, for the blog.
-For today I wrote this twitter proof , tackling a mathematical property of neural networks with linear ac
+For today I wrote this twitter proof , tackling a mathematical property of neural networks with linear activation functions. ...

 MatchWalker, a puzzle game of shape and colour